-Each student will be assigned a faculty adviser who will assist with planning a program of studies.
+Each student will be assigned a faculty adviser who will assist with planning a program of studies and help solve academic problems.
 The complete program should be approved within the first semester of enrollment.
 The Associate Dean for Academics serves as adviser to special students.